azw413/smali/writing-status.md

 - `Header::write` depends on pre-populated sizes, offsets, Adler-32 checksum, and SHA-1 signature—no code computes these yet.

 ### Missing Functionality
-- `ClassDefItem::write` remains a thin helper that expects precomputed offsets; no top-level layout orchestrator exists yet.
+- `ClassDefItem::write` remains a thin helper that expects precomputed offsets; the layout plan now emits offsets for interfaces/static values and the new writer drains the planned buffers, but annotation directories, class data, and actual code/static-value blobs still need to be hooked up.
-- No machinery to build the string/type/proto/field/method ID pools from Smali structures or to assign indices consistently.
+- Index pools exist (`DexIndexPools`) and can output ID-table payloads, but literal harvesting currently only covers strings/booleans; numeric/static-object literals from encoded arrays still need parser coverage, and the layout plan only handles string data + type lists + encoded static strings/nulls (no annotations, static numeric arrays, or code yet).
-- No builder stitches together class annotations/static value arrays with the offsets that `ClassDataItem`/`ClassDefItem` expect.
+- No builder stitches together class annotations/static value arrays with the offsets that `ClassDataItem`/`ClassDefItem` expect; the new writer emits empty placeholders for those offsets until real payloads exist.
-- No map-list writer, call-site/method-handle section support, or link-section emission.
+- Call-site/method-handle section support and link-section emission are still missing.
-- No layout/orchestration layer to place each section, manage padding/alignment, or gather the data-area payloads (type lists, code items, debug info, annotations, static values, etc.).
-- No checksum/signature calculation utilities, and no top-level file assembly (`DexBuilder`, `DexFile::from_smali`, or `write_to_file`).
+- No Smali → bytecode lowering: register allocation, instruction encoding, debug info construction, static initializer emission, or annotation translation onto the DEX structures.
 - No Smali → bytecode lowering: register allocation, instruction encoding, debug info construction, static initializer emission, or annotation translation onto the DEX structures.

 ## Key Technical Gaps